 Energy Modeling Use Guide and Template

-The SCA has developed templates for use in project specific energy modeling based on its prototypical design case and different size buildings.
+The SCA has developed templates for use in project specific energy modeling based on its prototypical design case and different size buildings for use with eQuest.
 The set of templates based on ASHRAE 90.1-2013 is intended to meet the required 20% energy savings over ASHRAE 90.1-2013 as required by LL 86 of 2005.
-There is also set of templates based on ASHRAE 90.1-2010 for Green Schools Guide Compliance.
-For projects that require energy modeling but are based on earlier versions of ASHRAE 90.1, the templates can be revised to incorporate the provisions of the earlier ASHRAE 90.1 versions.
+There is also a set of templates based on ASHRAE 90.1-2010 for Green Schools Guide Compliance.
+ECMs to meet LL31 of 2016 requirements need to be modeled by the design teams.
+For projects that required energy modeling but are based on earlier versions of ASHRAE 90.1, the templates can be revised to incorporate the provisions of the earlier ASHRAE 90.1 versions.

 The intent of providing these templates is to give Designers a guide to creating their own project specific models so that the models are repeatable and use consistent information.
 A major item that is often guess work by the designers is the occupancy schedule.
 The templates provide this information which can thus be used.
 Using a uniform format and providing the information in the same manner as these templates will allow the Green Schools Guide Review Committee to more easily review the energy models presented with the green submissions.
 Designers are to provide their own modeling reports in a similar manner.
 When using the template, if the designer notices a parameter at odds with the SCA design requirements, please notify the GSG committee through NYCGSG-Submissions@nycsca.org